Cap Blanc-Nez and Cap Gris-Nez tourism & sightseeing

 Cap Gris-Nez is a cape that juts out to sea and is called for the grey colour of its rocks.
 Its name means cape grey nose.
-This cape is the closest point to England and you can clearly see the white cliffs of Dover on a clear day.
+This cape is the closest point of France to England and you can clearly see the white cliffs of Dover on a clear day.
 The rocky headland is a perfect place to sit watching the hundreds of ships, large and small that sail through the channel each day.

-The proximity to England has led to various invasions of this stretch of the coast over the years.
-On the top of the cliff are the ruins of a tudor fortress built by Henry VIII.
+The proximity to England has led to various invasions of this stretch of the coast over the centuries.
+On the top of the cliff there are the ruins of a tudor fortress built by Henry VIII.
 During World War II the Germans built a blockhouse in these ruins which was part of a series of defences built by the Germans along this coast.
 These formed the 'Atlantic Wall' intended to stop the allied invasion.

 In 1940 Adolf Hitler visited the Cap Gris-Nez fortifications and in 1944 the area was liberated by the Canadian 3rd Infantry division.
 An excellent museum about the fortifications is housed inside a blockhouse at nearby Audinghen.

 Fossil hunters will enjoy combing the rocky beaches for fossils, most of which date from the Jurassic period.
 Bird hunters also come to this location to watch some of the millions of birds that use the cape to navigate during their annual migrations.